- >Compatible Products

 *Title 24 is regulated for lamps with color temperatures 4000K and below

-Examples of what the Accent™ Series can do to your space
+Examples of what the Accent™ Series can do for your space

 Under Cabinet Lighting